MetaMask/SIPs/SIPS/sip-14.md

 ### Snap Manifest

 This SIP adds a new field to the Snap manifest called `dynamicPermissions`.
 This field can be used in tandem with the existing `initialPermissions`, but keep in mind that permissions in this field are not granted by installation: They MUST be requested when needed.
+The field follows the same format as `initialPermissions`.

 The new field can be specified as follows in a `snap.manifest.json` file: